learn-co-curriculum/phase-0-the-dom-editing-lab/README.md

 in the DOM (called _nodes_) that consist of tags, just like the HTML elements that make up the base HTML.
 Nodes and elements are not the same thing &mdash;
 all elements in the DOM are nodes but not all nodes are HTML elements.
-However, when we're working in the DOM, the nodes we access and modify _are_ virtually always HTML elements.
+However, when we're working in the DOM, the nodes we access and modify are virtually always HTML elements.

 ### The Structure of DOM Content

 We'll start by going over how content in the DOM is structured using nodes.
-Most or all of the information below should be familiar from what you've learned about HTML elements.
+The information below should be familiar from what you've learned about HTML elements.

 DOM nodes most often have a starting tag and an ending tag.
 Examples include a
 paragraph: